cdapio/cdap/cdap-docs/developer-guide/source/debugging.rst

 To make a request to test an endpoint, such as /v1/product/{id}/catalog::

-  // Get the base URL of the Custom Service
+  // Get the base URL of the Service
   URL baseURL = serviceManager.getServiceURL();

   // Create the url for the service's endpoint, passing an item's id ("laptop" in this instance)